JCR-UK

 (c.1871 - 1942)

 Russian-born Rev. Glickman (m.
 Sarah) was a founder of the short lived Jewish congregation in Armagh, Northern Ireland (1895), of which he was elected treasurer.
 Following which he moved to Dundalk, Ireland, where another short-lived Jewish community had also recently been founded.
 By 1903, he was in in Dublin, where he was shochet for twenty years.
 He was then a shochet under the Manchester Shechita Board for some twenty one years and served as president of the Agudas Hashochtim (association of kosher slaughterers), Manchester.
 He also conducted shiurim [religious classes] at various synagogues in Manchester, including the New Synagogue and the South Broughton Synagogue, and was respected for his piety and Talmudical knowledge He was the father of Rev. Lawrence Glickman.
-(Jewish Chronicle Obituary 26 June 1942 and census results.)
+(JC obituary 26 June 1942 and census results.)

 Rev. L. Glickman